iasebsil83/Bash_Tools/.projia/README.txt

 integration of some libraries and their dependencies can make the thing harder and longer.

-    Projia has been made in order to give a simple and fast way to create a project in these languages with all the stuff you might need around (src folder, README, makefile...).
+    Projia has been made to give a simple and fast way of creating a new project in these languages with all the stuff you might need around (src folder, README, makefile...).

-    Let's keep it simple and say that projia has project templates that will be used to create yours.

 Example :
-    Want to create a Swift project that can use a kind of network ?
+    You want to create a Swift project that can use a sort of network ?

      > projia --swift mySwiftProject network

     And there you go !

+WARNING : When first using projia, you should not have any library
+          available in any languages.
+That's normal cause each library implemented by default is linked to an online git repository.

+          Don't worry, projia has an updater system for that.
+          What you will just have to do is to update your libraries using :
+              > projia -u

 Possible questions :